Chapter 1

 4. Low levels of Living – A reasonable standard of living is expected to be available to a human being and its absence means low level of living.
 The comparison of low level of living is not with the rich countries but with the richer sections in the same country.
 The most standard indicator of low level of living is ‘low per capita income’.
 But there are other indicators too.

-a) Low per capita income – The per capita income in India according to the World Development Report is about US $450.
-Whereas in the developed country like USA it is $30000.
+a) Low per capita income – The per capita income in

 b) Other quality of life indicators –Nutrition, mother and the child’s care, basic education, drinking water and sanitation are the most basic needs.
-In respect of these, where advanced countries have achieved almost 100% success, in India the level of achievement is much lower.
+In respect of these, where advanced countries have achieved almost 100% success, in

-working population has only doubled during the period of 50 years; but at the same time the number of unproductive consumers has gone up from 20.6 crores in 1951 to 69 crores in 2001; while working population was 15.5 crores & 32.3 crores respectively.
+The number of working population has only doubled during the period of 50 years; but at the same time the number of unproductive consumers has gone up from 20.6 crores in 1951 to 69 crores in 2001; while working population was 15.5 crores & 32.3 crores respectively.
 In other words the dependency burden has increased from 57% to 70%.

 With growing population, when job opportunities are not growing, the obvious result is swelling number of the unemployed.
-According to planning commission the backlog of
+According to planning commission the backlog of unemployment in 1951 was 5 lakhs inflated high to 75 lacks in 2001.

-metro cities are swollen with a large number of slum area leading towards the overburden to drinking water, medical facilities, transportation, dwellings, education, etc.
+The metro cities are swollen with a large number of slum area leading towards the overburden to drinking water, medical facilities, transportation, dwellings, education, etc.

-children below 14 years have grown from 14.4 crores to 34.7 crores during second half of the 20th century.
+The number of children below 14 years have grown from 14.4 crores to 34.7 crores during second half of the 20th century.

-grain land, which was 0.21 hectares in 1960, came down to 0.10 hectares in 1999.
+The most horrifying aspect of population pressure is that the per capita availability of grain land, which was 0.21 hectares in 1960, came down to 0.10 hectares in 1999.

 6. Low rate of Capital formation – Capital formation takes place out of the savings of the society.
 In all LDCs, due to low levels of income, the rate of domestic saving is low.
 Naturally, the rate of capital formation is also low.
 Technological advancement all over the world shows necessity of increasing capital-intensive techniques of production.
 This means that with passage of time, the capital required per worker would goon increasing.
 In the interest of economic growth, the rate of capital formation must keep growing.
 The savings in terms of money are converted into real capital i.e. steel, cement, machinery, etc. which can be used for producing consumer’s goods.
 The total of such goods is called economy’s capacity to produce and counted as the rate of capital formation.
-In India we cannot see the appropriate picture.
+In

 During the last 50 years,

 8. Widespread chronic unemployment – Unemployment in developed countries is structural, cyclical or temporary.
 Due to change in technology or due to change in the structure of economy or due to shortfall of demand resulting from recession or depression, people are thrown out of employment.
-But the problem of unemployment in India is altogether different.
-Here people are unemployed because – a) There is shortage of capital i.e. there are workers but no machines to work with. b) Lack of infrastructure facilities new production units can’t be started. c) People who are unemployed are unskilled and uneducated.
+But the problem of unemployment in

 9. Poor quality of Human Resources – Human resources of a country is the real strength of the economy, since human resources are the motive force of all economic activity.
-Even though India has got a huge amount of human resources it is very poor in quality.
-Poor quality of life means low efficiency, low levels of motivation to work and low productivity.
-In India there is a great difference between men and women workers.
-So greater the inequality, lower the Gender Development Index which results in poor quality of Human Resources.
+Even though

 10. Low lever of World or Global Competitiveness – Competitiveness means the ability of a national economy to achieve sustained high rates of economic growth, on the basis of suitable economic policies, institutions and other economic characteristics.
 After adopting the economic reforms and accepting globalization as the main aspect of economic policy, World or Global competitiveness has become a very important parameter for judging a country’s capacity to sustain economic growth.
 As there is low productivity and low level of technology in LDCs, it affects World or Global competitiveness.
-In over all ranking of Global competitiveness India is ranked at 52 while Singapore is at the first and USA is at the second rank.
+In over all ranking of Global competitiveness

 11. Disparities, inequalities and imbalances – For rapid economic growth with sustainability and competitiveness, the socio-economic order must be just and balanced.
-India displays wide disparities, inequalities and imbalances.

 Besides the economic disparities, social inequality and cultural diversity is another major characteristic of Indian society.
 This has a great impact upon the Indian economy.